scott-griffiths/bitstring/doc/reference.rst

  >>> s.pos
  6

-.. function:: peek
+.. method:: peek

 ``s.peek(format)``

-Reads from the current bit position ``pos`` in the bitstring according the the format string and returns a new bitstring.
+Reads from the current bit position :attr:`pos` in the bitstring according the the format string and returns a new bitstring.

-The bit position is unchanged after calling ``peek``.
+The bit position is unchanged after calling :meth:`peek`.

-For information on the format string see the entry for the :func:`read` function.
+For information on the format string see the entry for the :meth:`read` function.

-.. function:: peeklist
+.. method:: peeklist

 ``s.peeklist(*format)``